brendt/stitcher.io/src/content/blog/2018-08-27-eloquent-mysql-views.md

 ### Finding the middle ground

-Looking at all the possible solutions, we can make a simply list of requirments:
+Looking at all the possible solutions, we can make a simple list of requirements:

 - As less overhead as possible in the code base.
 - Good performance.